-While there are plenty of warm-weather footwear options out there (from seriously stylish sandals to breathable kicks and fashionable espadrilles), we’re living for loafers these days for their ability to dress up a T-shirt and jeans or give suiting a casual-cool vibe.
+While there are plenty of footwear classics to pick from (like leather shoes and Chelsea boots), we’re living for loafers these days for their ability to dress up a T-shirt and jeans or give suiting a casual-cool vibe.
 While you’re probably familiar with the shoe term, you might not be familiar with the different types of loafers and the history behind them.
 Is it necessary to know?
 Maybe not, but if you’re going to spend your hard-earned bucks on a pair, it’s best to know a thing or two about what you put on your feet.

 G.H.
 Bass was the first major brand to bring the shoe style to the American man back in the ‘30s with their classic Weejun loafers.
 The name of the shoe came from the slip-on moccasin-style that was noticeably worn by Norwegian fishermen (and basically is the style we call penny loafers today).
 Loafers (the name loafer refers to loafing in a field) became a hit by the ‘50s among the preppy set, and soon the tassel loafer was hitting it big, thanks to Alden Shoe Company and Brooks Brothers.
 Fun fact: "Tassel loafers" is also a term used to describe lawyers, because they loved to don them.

 The popular luxe equestrian-inspired loafer that you’ve spotted everywhere these days (especially on Hollywood’s leading men) is the horsebit Gucci loafer that was created back in 1953.
 The loafer with hardware detail has been a status symbol of comfortable footwear for rich and powerful men over the years, and it's worth the investment for timeless footwear, especially if you believe in cost-per-wear (and you can swing the price).